NIME-conference/ECO_NIME/related_projects.md

 ### Special Issue "Sustainable Human-Computer Interaction Development"

-This Special Issue aim to contribute to an integrated understanding of the relevance of HCI methodologies and practices contribute to the development of sustainable infrastructures and tools, an how HCI practictioners and researchers can be involved in critical initiatives fostering sustainable development.
-Contributors from different fields are invited to submit their articles on reflectong on how HCI can contribute to develop sustainability.
+This Special Issue aim to contribute to an integrated understanding of the relevance of HCI methodologies and practices contribute to the development of sustainable infrastructures and tools, an how HCI practitioners and researchers can be involved in critical initiatives fostering sustainable development.
+Contributors from different fields are invited to submit their articles on reflecting on how HCI can contribute to develop sustainability.

 Deadline for manuscript submissions: 31 December 2020.